-Right in the middle of Norway’s second largest city, the wooden buildings and alleys of Bryggen will lead you back a few hundred years.
+Bryggen is in the middle of Norway’s second largest city, Bergen.
+The wooden buildings and alleys will take you back a few hundred years.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Country: Norway